Almad/crystal-ball/README.md

 `IP_OVERRIDE=8.8.8.8`

-to file called `.env` that is in the root of the repository.
+to file called `.env` that is in the root of the repository, and add `env_file: .env` to your `docker-compose.yml` (if you have better way how to propagate environment variables downstream, please let me know).

 ## Attribution